Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Consider moving the hash-time endpoint out of the Auth Controller and into ~something else~

+- [ ] Consider doing something fancy with the Comic Responses types.
+One per endpoint is a bit much.

+- [ ] 404 page has the random button

+- [ ] Using a generic approach to CoreComicResponseDTO works like a charm for custom types, but not for Number which is bewildering.

+- [ ] 500 error on specific comic when providing a non-number id.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/